Instructor: Tim Chumley

 Attendance: When healthy, I expect everyone to come to each class ready to do math.
 This means that you should bring paper, pens, pencils, and other equipment that you may need.
 Before each class please prepare by doing any assigned reading and suggested problems.
 Please expect to talk in small groups as well as in class discussions.
 Activities may involve worksheets and informal presentations that will be designed to contribute significantly to our learning.

 Participation: Besides attending class and doing homework, I encourage everyone to participate actively and frequently since it makes such a difference in your learning.
-I suggest asking and answering questions during lecture, working in groups in and out of class, coming to office hours, responding to feedback surveys, and simply keeping in touch with me and your classmates.
+I suggest asking and answering questions during lecture and on our online discussion board, working in groups in and out of class, coming to office hours, responding to feedback surveys, and keeping in touch with me and your classmates.

 Technology: Here are some general remarks on the use of calculators, software, and phones:

-• For all homework, quizzes, and exams, you may use a scientific calculator, but it is not necessary or required (I generally write questions that can be done by hand or left unsimplified).
+• For all homework, quizzes, and exams, you may use a scientific calculator, but it is not necessary or required.

-• Software like Wolfram Alpha or Desmos can be used on homework or other outside the class work, but its use should be cited.
-You’re expected to show your work on problems.
+• Software like Wolfram Alpha or Desmos can be used on homework or other outside the class work, but its use should be cited and you’re expected to show your work on problems.
+These resources will not be available on quizzes and exams.

 • It’s ok to take photos of the board for note taking, but please don’t post these online.

-• Please keep your phones on Do Not Disturb mode in class, especially during quizzes and exams so as not to disturb others.
+• Please keep your phones on Do Not Disturb mode in class, especially during quizzes and exams, so as not disturb others with ringers or vibrations.

 • If you’re unsure whether something is ok to use, please feel free to ask.

 Late work, makeups: In general, I ask you to turn homework in by the deadlines and take exams on time because it helps you keep up with the class and it helps me to stay organized.
-However, I nearly universally say yes to short extensions if you ask.
-Please just get in touch as soon as possible and suggest how long you think you’ll need.
+However, I nearly universally say yes to short extensions on initial (ie. non-redo) submissions of homework if you ask.
+Please just get in touch as soon as possible and suggest how long you think you’ll need (one day, for example, is reasonable).
 The only caveat is that you’ll get less time to submit redos on late work since redo deadlines are firm.
-We’ll need to have a longer conversation and make detailed plans if you go through an extended absence or missed deadlines start to pile up, but my goal is to help anyone who falls behind.
+If you miss a quiz or exam, please get in touch as soon as possible.
+We’ll need to have a longer conversation and make detailed plans if you go through an extended absence or missed deadlines or assessments start to pile up, but my goal is to help anyone who falls behind.

 Getting help: Here are some of the resources that will be available:

 • Office hours: These times (which will be posted near the top of the class web page) are open drop in sessions where there may be multiple students getting help.
-I generally expect that you’ll come with specific questions about notes, homework problems, or the text that you have thought about already.
-I’m also happy to schedule a time to meet one-on-one, either to discuss something private or because you can’t make my office hours.
-Please send me an email if this is the case.
+It’s expected that you come with specific questions about notes, homework problems, or the text that you have thought about already.
+If you need to schedule a time to meet with me one-on-one, either to discuss something private or because you can’t make my office hours, please send me an email with times that you are available to meet, and I will find a time that works for both of us.

 • Study groups: Other students in the class are a wonderful resource.
 I want our class to feel like a community of people working together, so I encourage forming study groups and collaboration, but work to be turned in should be written up individually and on your own.